simul/Teleport/docs/unity.rst

 Installation
 ************
 Get the Teleport Unity plugin from its Git repo at `git@github.com:simul/teleport-unity.git <https://github.com/simul/teleport-unity>`_.

-Email contact@teleportvr.io to get free access to the repo.
+You can install it as a Git submodule or copy the code directly, it should go in a subfolder of your Unity project's Assets folder, e.g. Assets/Teleport.

 From your unity project, launch the Package Manager, and install the Core RP Library.

-You can install it as a Git submodule or just copy the code directly, it should go in a subfolder of your Unity project's Assets folder, e.g. Assets/Teleport.

 Setup
 *****
 If you've installed the Teleport Unity SDK as a prebuilt package, you're ready to go.
 But if you're building the Teleport C++ Server SDK from source, you'll need to follow the instructions in the Server section of this documentation.
-You will want to use CMakeGui to set:
+Use CMakeGui to set:

 * TELEPORT_SERVER to true
 * TELEPORT_UNITY to true